zhangms1709/zhangms1709/README.md

 Background facts:
 - I’m interested in philosophy and computer science
-- I’m currently learning about applied ethics, geologic systems, moral philosophy in Dostoevsky, and OOP
+- I specialize in Kantian moral philosophy and Plato on one hand, and Machine Learning and UI/UX/HCI on the other hand
-- I have done various projects involving data analysis and machine learning in R and Python under my wonderful mentor Steven P. Brady
+- I have done various projects involving data analysis and supervised learning under my wonderful mentor Steven P. Brady and Avi Ma'ayan

 📫 I can be reached at mason_zhang1@brown.edu :)